tracmo/qmote_makers_projects/Qmote_Android_Sample/README.md

 If user doesn't press the Qmote for a few seconds, the Qmote will be in sleep mode for saving power and disconnect with the Android device.
 This keep-alive command will extend the connection time.
 If you want the Qmote to stay awake, we suggest that send this command every 30 seconds to Qmote in the foreground.

 ### Get FW version
 This function will help you learn how would get the Qmote FW version.
-Send a request command to UUID_COMMAND_CHARACTERISTIC and you will get the return value at UUID_CALLBACK_CHARACTERISTI.
+Send a request command to UUID_COMMAND_CHARACTERISTIC and you will get the return value at UUID_CALLBACK_CHARACTERISTIC.